 On 12/20/2019 RUIZENG JIANG filed a Contract - Other Contract lawsuit against YU LI.
 This case was filed in Los Angeles County Superior Courts, Compton Courthouse located in Los Angeles, California.
-The Judge overseeing this case is MAURICE A. LEITER.
+The Judges overseeing this case are MAURICE A. LEITER and THOMAS D. LONG.
 The case status is Pending - Other Pending.

 Pending - Other Pending

 MAURICE A. LEITER